UjjAgarwal/NLP--Sentiment-Analysis/README.md

 ## About the Project

 In this project we have performed sentimental analysis on a dataset of covid tweets containing 179108 tweets with 13 different features including user name,user description ,user location etc.
-The models used include Naive Bayes, LSTM, Random Forest and XGBoost.
+The models used include Naive Bayes, Random Forest and Neural Networks.
 Feature extraction has been done using 2 algorithms namely Bag of words and Tfidf Vectorizer.
 The train data has been created by using TextBlob.